Phone Recommendations

 On paper, Huawei (and Honor by extension) has an undeniably awesome spec sheet - enough to arouse my performance enthusiast side.
 However, as its bootloader are no longer officially unlockable, it is getting a veto from me, regardless of its mouth-watering specs.

-In addition, while there are unofficial methods of unlocking the bootloader, they're either a paid service, or malware bait.
+In addition, while there are unofficial methods of unlocking the bootloader, they're something between not gratis (DC-unlocker, HCU-client), janky (PotatoNV requiring device disassembly or those paid unlockers not supporting all Huawei devices), or even straight up malware bait.

 LG